ZhnZhn/ZhnZhn.github.io/README.md

 After closing a Chart container all Charts remains.
 In one time max three Dalogs can be opened.

 In that case of loading data from [Quandl](https://www.quandl.com) data provider,
-for access without API Key exists some restriction on frequency and amount queries (50 calls per day).
+for access without API Key exists some restriction on frequency and amount queries (50 per day/1 at a time).

+According to Quandl, anonymous requests can be deprecated soon.
+With API Key
+you will be have (50 000 per day/1 at a time).
+It's free of charge to receive.

 A Quandl API Key, for using with ERC, can be set in dialog Settings/User Settings.
 Settings save in browser's memory only for a current WEB session.